moxalibudbud/etl-utility/docs/go-json-generator-design.md

 ### Destination abstraction

-The repository currently has separate local and Azure writers that share a text renderer.
-Adding every format as another full destination-specific writer would eventually create a format-by-destination matrix.
+The repository previously had separate local and Azure writers that each duplicated their own I/O lifecycle alongside a shared text renderer.
+Adding every format as another full destination-specific writer would eventually have created a format-by-destination matrix.

-A later refactor should introduce an internal destination contract:
+Phase 2 (see §9) introduced the internal destination contract:

 ```go
 type Sink interface {